loosolab/UROPA/docs/uropa-example.md

 	| ...     |       |          |          |          |            |          |          |          |          |            |       |
 	| peak_10 | chr1  | 28832002 | 28836390 | 28840778 | transcript | 28836589 | 28862538 | +        | 199      | RCC1       | 1     |
 	| ...     |       |          |          |          |            |          |          |          |          |            |       |
 [Table 5: Best hits table with two queries when priority is set 'True'.]

 	*So, in the case of 'priority' = True, the features are mutually exclusive, and the queries are parsed for valid hits in an escalating-priority, too.*

-Example for the feature position
+Example for the 'feature.position'
 --------------------------------
 UROPA allows flexibility of annotation for features.
 With the 'feature.position' key it is possible to decide from where the distance to the peak should be calculated.
 The typical application is to calculate the distance from the TSS, respresented as 'start' of the feature,